Skip to main content

 Vehicular Rocket Launchers

-Vehicular rockets are harder to jam than missiles, though Point Defense can still shoot them down.
+Rockets are simpler and generally cheaper than missiles.
+They cannot usually be spoofed as easily, though Point Defense can still shoot them down.

 Vehicular Rocket Notes